UCCF logo Your browser does not support HTML5 video.

 • Over five minutes, find as many things that your group have in common with each other.
 (Prizes might go to the group who finds the highest number of things in common, and the group with the most unusual thing in common!)

 Explain that, over the course of the coming term, we’re exploring some of the meals Jesus shared.
-Not only will this help us get to know Jesus better, we’ll see how the way he shared meals has loads of implications for how we experience student life today.
+Not only will this help us get to know Jesus better, we’ll see how the way he shared meals can teach us a lot as we experience student life today.

 Ask for a volunteer to read Luke 5:27-32 to the group, praying a short prayer that, however much they’ve come to know Jesus, they’d know him better as a result of your time together.